SPIN bibliographic database: Journals

-Delivery of timely indexing and abstracting is for, what are deemed to be, the significant or important physics and astronomy journals from the United States, Russia, and the Ukraine.
+Delivery of timely indexing and abstracting is for, what are deemed to be, the significant or important physics and astronomy journals from the United States, Russia, and Ukraine.
 Citations for journal articles are derived from original publications of the AIP, which includes published translated works.
 At the same time, citations are included from member societies, and selectively chosen American journals.
 Citations become typically available online on the same date as the corresponding journal article.